-While in some places the book does try to be lyrical, poetic or whatnot using prose or adjective, it mostly stays focused, easy to read and best of all, backed by solid data.
-The heart of the story lies in the testimony, honesty and believability of Mr. Salcedo’s account.
+While in some places the book does try to be lyrical, poetic, or whatnot using prose or adjective, it mostly stays focused, easy to read, and best of all, backed by solid data.
+The heart of the story lies in the testimony, honesty, and believably of Mr. Salcedo’s account.
 The eyewitness testimony is not embellished or dramatized – it is simply told as is.

 Mr. Salcedo avoided dealing directly with cocaine and violence, keeping his hand clean.
 However the lifestyle slowly entrapped him with no way out.
 As the US administration began to get involved, the widespread corruption which included the high echelons of government, army, police and judiciary began to break and Mr. Salcedo was able to contact the DEA and help bring down the heads of the cartel.

 *Amazon links point to an affiliate account, the money is usually spent on books

 Article first published as Book Review: At the Devil’s Table: The Untold Story of the Insider Who Brought Down the Cali Cartel by William C. Rempel on Blogcritics.

 - Book Review – The Fight of Our Lives (maryhess.com)

 - Book Review: Holiness and Ministry by Thomas B. Dozeman (theophilogue.wordpress.com)

 - Rookie MP Rempel gets running start with hot-potato oilsands file (canada.com)

 - New Calgary MP impresses longtime Tories (calgaryherald.com)